plightsaber/breakfree/docs/README.md

 You can customize how your BreakFree set behaves.
 While unbound, you will have an "Options" button when touching your BreakFree object.
 * RP Mode - When enabled, the escape game is disabled and any avi has full access to your restraints.
 Additionally, all restraint types and positions will be available.
 * RLV - When enabled, BreakFree will activate RLV locks when you are bound.
+* LOCKS - When enabled, certain restraints will require a lock pick to remove.

 #### Stats
 See "Stats (Experience & Feats) for more detail.